The Best Reasons to Use Pinterest For Genealogy

 You can also share documents with this same project board.
-Lisa Louise Cooke wrote about this in her article The Secret to Pairing FamilySearch and Pinterest for Family History.
+Lisa Louise Cooke wrote about this in the article The Secret to Pairing FamilySearch and Pinterest for Family History.

 As you work through a research project, you may break through your brick wall or have a visual To-Do list to keep you motivated.
 Think of how much more you can accomplish by reducing your distraction while saving your great ideas.

-In addition to creating a board to inspire your research efforts, you can create the following boards:
+In addition to creating a board to inspire your research efforts, you can make the following boards:

 Time and Place Board: Save clothing, technology, transportation, maps, recipes, and other details to help you visualize and relate to a specific place and time relevant to your research.

 Memorial Boards: Highlight an ancestor with images of the sites, sounds, and documents of their lives.
-You can include images of things they loved, used, or experienced.
+You can include pictures of things they loved, used, or experienced.